jaswantjat/openrouter-key-aggregator/README.md

      }'
    ```

-6. **Restart your service**: Sometimes a simple restart of your service can fix the issue.
+7. **Restart your service**: Sometimes a simple restart of your service can fix the issue.

-7. **Check n8n logs**: Look at the n8n logs to see what URL it's trying to access and what errors it's encountering.
+8. **Check n8n logs**: Look at the n8n logs to see what URL it's trying to access and what errors it's encountering.

+### n8n Integration

+The OpenRouter Key Aggregator is fully compatible with n8n's AI nodes.
+For detailed integration instructions, see the following guides:

+- [n8n Integration Guide](docs/n8n-integration-guide.md) - General guide for integrating with n8n
+- [Fixing "Cannot read properties of undefined (reading 'content')" Error](docs/n8n-content-error-fix.md) - Specific guide for fixing the common content error

+Example workflows:
+- [Basic n8n Workflow](examples/n8n-deepseek-workflow.json) - Simple workflow for using the OpenRouter Key Aggregator with n8n
+- [Content Error Fix Workflow](examples/n8n-content-error-fix-workflow.json) - Workflow that demonstrates how to fix the content error

 #### Basic Authentication (For Admin Access)